adityapal0619/Happy_Navratri_By_Aditya_Pal/README.md

 # Happy_Navratri_By_Aditya_Pal
 Navratri, a festival dedicated to the worship of Goddess Durga, is a time of immense joy, devotion, and spiritual reflection.
 It celebrates the triumph of good over evil and is observed with great enthusiasm across India.
+Our website is your one-stop guide to fully embracing the spirit of Navratri, offering insights into its traditions, rituals, and celebrations, along with practical tips to make your festivities more meaningful.